The challenges of IT Project Management

 To better understand the nature of competing demands that IT project managers face, professors Muriel Mignerat (Telfer School of Management) and Suzanne Rivard (HEC Montréal) have launched a research project entitled “Vers une gestion efficace des exigences contradictoires dans les projets de technologies de l'information”.
 The two researchers have received a prestigious Insight grant from the Social Sciences and Humanities Research Council (SSHRC).

 “Our goals are to identify the competing demands that often exist in IT project management and understand how and if these problems can be resolved.
-We will also examine if the resolution of the problems can actually lead to the success of an IT project,” says Professor Mignerat, the lead researcher.
+We will also examine if these resolutions may actually lead to successful IT projects,” says Professor Mignerat, the lead researcher.

 By doing so, Professor Mignerat and her research collaborator hope to: